Skip to main content

 How access combines across groups

-A member's access is the union of all their groups' grants:
+A member's access to a folder is the union of every group they belong to:

 On the Action Flows list page: